caseytechschool-cts/AI-TimbarraTeacherPD/Content.md

 - The end result showing what the neural network has predicted based on all the calculations stepped through each layer of connections
 - Output could be a classification, a prediction, recommendation or other inferred pattern in the data

-The strengths of connections between nodes and the node weight values are optimized during model training to improve accuracy on sample data.
+The strengths of connections between nodes and the node weight values are optimised during model training to improve accuracy on sample data.
 The trained model can then be applied to new unseen data.

 Various neural network types cater to specific tasks, such as vision, numerical processing, and language understanding.
 In this context, we will provide a brief overview of a large language model (LLM).